 Fishing gear is one of the tools I recommend having in your VPK.
 My kit has fishing yo-yo’s, a good supply of fishing line , assorted lures, weights, and hooks.
 However, you can catch fish with nothing more than paracord and a knife to start.
 Enough chit-chat?
 Let’s get specific.

-fishing-trap4water.
+Catching fish with a few twigs – If you know where to put them, you can catch fish with just a few twigs by setting up a trap near the bank in the slack water.
 You want to make the entrance wide on the outside and narrow on the inside, like so – \ /, this will keep the fish in the corral.
 Be sure your twigs go far enough up the bank and are tall enough to keep the fish in the trap.
 Now, just get yourself a grasshopper or a worm – both of which you could eat yourself.
-But doesn’t a nice trout sound better?trap_3
+But doesn’t a nice trout sound better?

-• You can also use rocks and the natural lay of the river or lake to trap the fish (see diagram on left).
+You can also use rocks and the natural lay of the river or lake to trap the fish (see diagram on left).
 This is a great way to feed a large group seeing as it gives you the best chance of catching a considerable number of fish with minimal effort.
 It is relatively non-invasive and easy to remove once you have what you need.
 Remember to respect the natural flow of the world around you or it just might stop providing for you.

-• Using fishing Yo-Yo’s – I love these things because you set them and forget them.
+Using fishing Yo-Yo’s – I love these things because you set them and forget them.
 In case you didn’t know, fish like the water beneath the trees on the shore.
 This is to our advantage because Yo-Yo’s are basically automatic reels.
-You newmechan-1285090991-18402hang the reel from a branch hanging over the water, bait your hook, pull out enough line to put the hook where you want it, and set the trigger.
+You hang the reel from a branch hanging over the water, bait your hook, pull out enough line to put the hook where you want it, and set the trigger.
 When a fish hits the hook it trips the trigger and the Yo-Yo reels them in – all the way out of the water.
 So, once it is set you can go set another one, start boiling water, or work on whatever other chore needs doing.
 Check the Yo-Yo occasionally until you have caught something.

-• Of course, you can always just get yourself a long stick and use it like a pole, as long as you have your fishing kit.
+Of course, you can always just get yourself a long stick and use it like a pole, as long as you have your fishing kit.

 These are just some of the ways you can catch fish in the wild, but I consider them the most practical.